Group plans Wallingford Day revival

 WALLINGFORD — Wallingford Day is coming back after a long hiatus, according to its organizers.

-French said she and Jen Galusha have been spearheading work on Wallingford Day, meeting with a core group of about 12 people with 30 in total helping out.
+French said she and Jen Galusha have been spearheading work on Wallingford Day, meeting with a core group of about 12 people, with 30 in total helping out.
 French said they’ve done smaller events leading up to this, such as a Halloween house decorating event and Christmas caroling.
-It also organized a trip to Springfield, Massachusetts, to visit the The Amazing World of Dr. Seuss Museum.
+They also organized a trip to Springfield, Massachusetts, to visit The Amazing World of Dr. Seuss Museum.

 A grant from the Vermont Community Fund in the amount of $2,500 was awarded to the town for Wallingford Day.
 French said it’s a one-time grant, so the hope is the event will be such a success more will support it next year.
 Community Bank has also donated $1,000.
 About half of total expenditures are coming from local businesses and community members, French said.
 Town Clerk Julie Sharon and Town Administrator Sandi Switzer have also been helping out.